top of page

 Keep moving and feed your muscle.
 Protect it.
 Grow it.
 Use it.
 Your brain and body will thank you.

-BONUS I: biggest new benefits come to those with the most room to grow.
+BONUS I: The biggest new benefits come to those with the most room to grow.

-This isn't about looks or building muscle.
-It's more than oxygen to the brain or preventing frailty and falls as we age.
+This is about more than building muscle for looks and preventing falls as we age.
 It's about feeding and protecting the brain itself:

-The following elaborates on these three high-impact pathways for our mind and total wellness!
+Consider these three high-impact pathways for our mind and total wellness.

 I. Your Brain on BDNF